-around the country lies in the fact that the dole workers have in certain unforeseen ways taken seriously the 'new ethos' of the New Deal.
+The reason why there has been no overt resistance to the New Deal and the Welfare Reform Act in the activist scene lies not so much in ideology as in practicalities.
+The very inclusiveness of New Labour's Welfare to Work scheme has made it a great deal easier for us to blag our way through than it was at first thought.
+Ironically, one of the reasons why this has been the case in at least some areas around the country lies in the fact that the dole workers have in certain unforeseen ways taken seriously the 'new ethos' of the New Deal.
 Many dole workers resent the 'policing' aspects of their job and have taken advantage of the flexibility of the new schemes to avoid pressuring people; they have allowed people to stay on the Gateway job counselling stage well beyond the three months limit set by the government.
 Their acceptance of the New Deal and the Welfare Reform Act as genuine measures to 'help' claimants also means that they have welcomed claimants' own initiatives, thereby making it easier for us to sort out our own soft placements.
 The result has in many areas been that a lot of claimants have found it easier to stay on the dole without much hassle.

 But apart from this, people in the direct action scene have, as always, been quick in developing a number of elaborate blags and scams.
 Before the current purge of those entitled to sickness benefit, the easiest and quickest way to avoid being included in the New Deal would be to fake depression or an unidentifiable physical illness.
 But even if this is no longer possible, plenty of other avenues are still open.
 Out of a whole number of scams, the most common one has been to find some fake placement with a friend or contact in which you are officially placed on a work experience programme in whatever company.
 In this way many have been able to keep the dole office off their back, without ever having to show up either at the so-called placement or to sign on every fortnight.
-Of course, not all of us are so lucky - instead we find that we are actually expected to help out a bit at our 'fake' placement (a favour for a favour).
-But even so, digging some organic allotment once in a while, helping out in some right-on book shop, political archive or 'Third World' centre isn't really that much of a hassle.
-In fact, it might not even be that far removed from what we would be doing anyway.
-Even better, some have been able to turn the New Deal to their own advantage by getting on an otherwise pricey mountaineering, Desk Top Publishing or Web Design course - all handy quid off the welfare bill, but was an altogether more ambitious scheme aimed at tackling the dual labour market once and for all.
+Of course, be effectively avoided.
+In line with the so-called 'Third Way' between social democracy and neo-liberalism, they abandoned Conservative dogma against state intervention.
+By investing £3.5 billion in the programme (a lot more than they could ever hope to save in the short-term from getting people off the dole), their intention was clear: the New Deal was not just supposed to slash a few million quid off the welfare bill, but was an altogether more ambitious scheme aimed at tackling the dual labour market once and for all.